Need car parts? Select your vehicle

 A: The blower motor can usually be found under the dashboard on the passenger side.

-It’s typically a permanent magnet, one-speed motor that operates at full battery voltage.
 A fan switch controls the different speeds of the blower motor.

-Resistors can be found near the blower motor, sitting in the duct where airflow passes, so they can be cooled down.
-In some vehicles, especially Ford models, blower motor resistors are on the ground side of the motor circuit.
+Resistors can be found near the blower motor, sitting in the duct where airflow passes, so they can be cooled down because resistance in a current intensive circuit creates quite a bit of heat in the resistor.

 Tips on How to Access the Blower Motor